How Gorillas Sleep. Exploring the Sleeping Habits of Gorillas

 Gorillas, these magnificent creatures that share about 98% of our DNA, have long fascinated researchers and nature enthusiasts alike.

-From the pictures and videos, you can clearly see a resemblance to humans but this is nothing compared to when you actually see them with your own eyes - in close proximity.
+From the pictures and videos, you can see a resemblance to humans but this is nothing compared to when you see them with your own eyes - in close proximity.
 Standing a few feet from a group of gorillas, seeing the emotion in their eyes, hearing their grunts (and the occasional fart), so many questions come to mind.

 Questions about what they like to eat, what they do all day, and how they sleep for rest.